azerty-labs/VCA-Video-Controlled-by-Audio/README.md

 The control window allows you to change :

-- the 3D object
+- 3D objects
-- The texture
+- Textures
-- The zoom on the object
+- Zoom on the object
-- The cut-off frequency of the low pass filter
+- Cut-off frequency of the low pass filter

 ## Models